Estimated reading time: 13 minutes

 I didn’t have a mobile phone number when I signed up, as it was my first Canadian mobile phone.

-The customer service rep brought up a variety of Freedom Mobile phone number options I could choose from.
+The customer service rep brought up a variety of Freedom Mobile phone number options from which I could choose.

 I picked the easiest one to remember since I’m horrible with phone numbers and still struggle to remember my social insurance number.